AscendingPassage.com HOME PAGE.

 On one

-day, however, in each year, here at Thebes, a light as of a
+day, however, in each year, here at Karnak, a light as of a

 conflagration used to penetrate from one end to the other of the

-sanctuaries of Amen; for the middle artery is open towards the north-
+sanctuaries of Amun.
+For the middle artery is open towards the north-

 able to plunge its reddened rays straight into the sanctuaries.

-At the moment when it enlarges its blood-coloured disc before descending
+At the moment when it enlarges its disc before descending

 behind the desolation of the Libyan mountains, it arrives in the very

-axis of this avenue, of this suite of aisles, which measures more than
+axis of this avenue, which measures more than

 800 yards in length.
-Formerly, then, on these evenings it shone
+On these evenings it shone

-horizontally beneath the terrible ceilings--between these rows of
+horizontally beneath the giant ceilings--between these rows of

-seconds, its colours of molten copper into the obscurity of the holy
+seconds its colors of molten copper into the obscurity of the holy

 of holies.
 And then the whole temple would resound with the clashing